 Heat tolerant tomatoes: Growing tomatoes in hot weather

-When you know hot weather consistently above like 85 degrees is in the forecast almost daily.
-Plant these Heat Tolerant in August when it is hot and these tomatoes should take you until cold weather comes along.
-Once nighttime temperatures get below about 50° the plant typically will no longer produce pollen which means no more tomatoes and the cold weather will eventually take it out.
+When you know weather hotter than 85 degrees is in the forecast almost daily, plant these heat tolerant tomatoes.
+Plant these in hot August and these tomatoes should take you until cold weather comes along.
+Once nighttime temperatures get below about 50 degrees the tomato plant typically no longer produces pollen which means no more tomatoes and the cold weather will eventually take it out.
 Planting next to a brick wall, stucco wall, something that absorbs heat all day can radiate that heat back out at night fooling the tomato into thinking it’s plenty warm to keep producing pollen and tomatoes right through the winter.

 A very key note on growing tomatoes especially during periods of hot weather is to make sure you use a potting mix that contains 30% maybe 40% even 50% sphagnum peat moss or peat moss.
 1 pound of sphagnum peat moss can hold 20 – 25 pounds of water.
 Yes, holds water like a sponge surrounding your roots.
 Exactly what you want.
 Read the potting mix ingredients label; the No. 1 ingredient should be peat moss or sphagnum peat moss.
 Read more about recommended soils and potting mixes.

 You are welcome to share this information with others—family, friends and clubs, etc.

 Sharing tips helps us be better growers.